hostmobility/mx4-wiki/README.md

 ```

 ## Accelerometer
-The MX-4 is quipped with a Freescale MMA8452 accelerometer.
+The MX-4 is equipped with a Freescale MMA8452 accelerometer.
 Datasheet: (http://www.freescale.com/files/sensors/doc/data_sheet/MMA8452Q.pdf)

 ### Usage on VF61-based systems
-    Path in sysfs: /sys/bus/iio/devices/iio:device0
+Path in sysfs: /sys/bus/iio/devices/iio:device0<br>
-    Read x,y,z: in_accel_{x,y,z}_raw
+Read x,y,z: in_accel_{x,y,z}_raw<br>

 At the moment this driver only supports reading of coordinates via sysfs.

 ### Usage on T20-based systems
-Path in sysfs: /sys/class/sensor/mma/
+Path in sysfs: /sys/class/sensor/mma/ <br>
-Read x,y,z: value_{x,y,z}
+Read x,y,z: value_{x,y,z} <br>

 Interrupts from the accelerometer are routed to two GPIOs on the Colibri
 module.
 The GPIOs are not exported.